API-Skeletons/zf-doctrine-graphql/README.md

 * TypeLoader - This tool creates a GraphQL type for a top-level entity and all related entities beneath it.
 It also creates resolvers for related collections using the [api-skeletons/zf-doctrine-criteria](https://github.com/API-Skeletons/zf-doctrine-criteria) library.
 * FilterLoader - This tool creates filters for all non-related fields (collections) such as strings, integers, etc.  These filters are built from the [zfcampus/zf-doctrine-querybuilder](https://github.com/zfcampus/zf-doctrine-querybuilder) library.
-* Resolve Loader - This tool builds the querybuilder object and queries the database based on the FilterLoader filters.
+* ResolveLoader - This tool builds the querybuilder object and queries the database based on the FilterLoader filters.

 Each of these tools takes a fully qualified entity name as a paramter allowing you to create a top level GraphQL query field for any entity.